aradhana14nov/Wordpress-Helm-Chart/tutorials/access-wordpress-console.md

  wordpress.wordpress.svc.cluster.local (port 80)
 ```

-To access your WordPress site from outside the cluster follow the steps below:
+To access your WordPress site and Dashboard from outside the cluster follow the steps below:

 1. Get the WordPress URL by running below commands: